 The track list may be viewed through the Menu > GPS > Log > Viewing options.
 The information on number, date, time of the first stored point and quantity of points in the track, if any, may be viewed for each track.
 Track selection may be done by the buttons of gain up/down.
-Track may be deleted with the button.
-With the button you may confirm the current track for data storage, exit from menu and start communication with the GPS module.
+Track may be deleted with the with the with the with the current track for data storage, exit from menu and start communication with the GPS module.